 Your provider may recommend the following self-care measures:

 Some women believe that eating less fat, caffeine, or chocolate helps with their symptoms.
-But there is no evidence that these measures help.
+There is no clear evidence that these measures help.

 Vitamin E, thiamine, magnesium, and evening primrose oil are not harmful in most cases.
-But studies have not shown these to be helpful.
-Talk with your are provider before taking any medicine or supplement.
+Studies have not shown these to be helpful.
+Talk with your provider before taking any medicine or supplement.

 For more severe symptoms, your provider may prescribe hormones, such as birth control pills or other medicine.
 Take the medicine exactly as instructed.
 Be sure to let your provider know if you have side effects from the medicine.

 Surgery is never done to treat this condition.
-But if you have a lump that is suspicious, your provider may recommend a biopsy.
+However, a lump that stays the same throughout your menstrual cycle is considered suspicious.
+In this case, your provider may recommend a core needle biopsy.
 In this test, a small amount of tissue is removed from the lump and examined under a microscope.

 If your breast exams and mammograms are normal, you do not need to worry about your symptoms.
-Fibrocystic breast changes do not increase your risk of breast cancer.
+Fibrocystic breast changes do not generally increase your risk for breast cancer.
+However, if you have a family history of breast cancer and fibrocystic changes, there is a small increase in the risk.
 Symptoms usually improve after menopause.

-Call your health care provider if:
+Contact your provider if:

-Last reviewed on: 11/4/2014
+Last reviewed on: 10/10/2022